AccessibilityMapping/AMP/SurveyInstructions.md

 - See a [sample entry for Houston Hall](http://AccessibilityMapping.github.io/AMP/BuildingInterSample)

 ### Exterior obstructions:
-- Use the [obstruction survey](https://survey123.arcgis.com/share/d71affce25134624811264959b0a5ab0) to record information about blocked exterior paths, stairs, large potholes, semi-permanent puddles, cables, or other obstructions to paths or sidewalks.
+- Use the [obstructions survey](https://survey123.arcgis.com/share/d71affce25134624811264959b0a5ab0) to record information about blocked exterior paths, stairs, large potholes, semi-permanent puddles, cables, or other obstructions to paths or sidewalks.
 - The "type" of obstruction should be a descriptive word or phrase; these need not be unique.
 - Photograph the obstruction.
 - In the "description" field, describe the alternate route if there is one.